rmarting/rmarting.github.io/_posts/2020-09-25-how-upgrade-strimzi-operator.md

 ❯ oc patch installplan install-2lxhr --type merge --patch '{"spec":{"approved":true}}'
 ```

-When the new version is actived the CSV will be updated and then you could check the upgrading history:
+When the new version is active the CSV will be updated and then you could check the upgrading history:

 ```bash
 ❯ oc get csv